Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Introduction

 \textbf{New Definition of Actual Causality.} We then propose a definition of actual causality that satisfies the two novel properties.
 This definition utilizes additional variables, which are a part of the standard agent modeling approach in Dec-POMDPs \cite{oliehoek2016concise} that assigns to each agent an information state specifying how the agent's policy depends on the interaction history.

 \textbf{Responsibility Attribution.} We additionally study responsibility attribution based on actual causality.
 We introduce a family of responsibility attribution methods that extends the responsibility attribution method of \citet{chockler2004responsibility}.
-These methods take into consideration the number of actual causes an agent participates in and preserve a type of {\em performance incentive} akin to the one studied by \cite{triantafyllou2021blame}---an agent cannot reduce its own degree of responsibility by increasing the number of its actions that must be changed in order for a different final outcome to be achieved.
+These methods take into consideration the number of actual causes an agent participates in and preserve a type of {\em performance incentive} akin to the one studied by \cite{triantafyllou2021blame}---an agent cannot reduce its own degree of responsibility by increasing the number of its actions that must be changed in order to obtain a different final outcome.

 \textbf{Experimental Results.} Using a simulation-based experiment, we test the qualitative properties of different definitions of actual causation and we quantify their influence on responsibility assignments.
 The experimental results show that the modified HP definition violates the two novel properties rather frequently in one of the standard benchmarks for multi-agent RL---the card game {\em Goofspiel}.
 For example, for a game configuration in which agents can take 12 actions in total, we find that in the majority of trajectories, 2 or more actions (i.e., more than 16\% of actions) do not conform to {\em Counterfactual Eligibility}.
-Similarly, 4 or more actual causes do not conform to {\em Actual Cause-Witness Minimality}; for comparison, the majority of trajectories have at least 13 actual causes.
+Similarly, 4 or more actual causes do not conform to {\em Actual Cause-Witness Minimality}.
+Note that the majority of trajectories have at least 13 actual causes.
 The but-for definition, which satisfies {\em Actual Cause-Witness Minimality}, violates {\em Counterfactual Eligibility} even more often than the HP definition: in the game configuration from above, 3 or more actions (i.e., 25\%) do not conform to {\em Counterfactual Eligibility}.
 The results also show that these property violations can have a significant effect on agents' degrees of responsibility.
 When we correct for them, the agents' degrees of responsibility change in total by up to 50\%-112\%, depending on the responsibility attribution method.

 We believe that these results shed a new light on actual causality and responsibility attribution, as they showcase additional challenges related to multi-agent sequential decision making.
 To the best of our knowledge, this is the first work that aims to tackle these challenges.